If you’ve ever whispered “please don’t split” while stirring a sauce, trust me — you’re not alone.

 Heat is your friend… until it turns against you.
 Many sauces (like cream-based ones or cheese sauces) can break, separate, or burn when the heat is too high.

-✨ Fix It: Use medium or low heat, especially with dairy or egg-based sauces.
+✨ How to fix a sauce?
+Use medium or low heat, especially with dairy or egg-based sauces.
 Go slow—it’s worth the wait.

 3. Adding Cold Ingredients to Hot Sauce 🧊➕🔥